BLACKBOARD IV

 The weather's been warm and sunny the last few days, all of a sudden.
 That's how it is in the Northwest.
 I awoke around 5 A.M., and because of the quiet and cool softness of the air, my mind wandered to another time and place.
 It wasn't hard, I've been thinking about the past quite a bit lately.

-I was sitting on the back deck of a boat, anchored somewhere in the northern part of Prince William Sound, Alaska.
-It was summer, July, the air was crisp, due mostly to the abundance of glaciers and small icebergs floating about, and incredibly clean.
-I was sitting on the hatch-cover looking out at the beaches, the glaciers, and the incredible Chugach Mountains all around.
-Because the northern part is all fiords, it can be sixty feet or more right up against the beach, the trees hanging over and growing up the slope.
-Jerry, my good friend, and I were smoking a joint and drinking coffee.
-It was quiet, an occasional seagull is all.
-We smoked and sipped and listened in silence as we slowly woke to the day, feeling the sun on our skin.
-God, how I miss that.
-The freedom, the beauty, the down-to-earth reality of it.
+It was early morning.
+I was on the back deck of a boat, anchored somewhere in the northwestern part of Prince William Sound, Alaska.
+It was summer, July, the air was incredibly clean and crisp, due mostly to the abundance of glaciers and small icebergs floating about.
+I was sitting on the hatch-cover looking out at the beaches, the glaciers, and the snow-topped Chugach Mountains all around.
+Because the northern part is all fiords, it can be sixty feet deep right up against the beach with the trees hanging over the water.

 The Science of Neuroplasticity